 £3499 UK-GBC members / £4999 non-members

-Each year, we offer a bursary place to not-for-profit organisations or SMEs.
+We can offer a bursary place to not-for-profit organisations or SMEs that work at a city-scale.
 In order to be considered for this place, your organisation must be a UK-GBC member - see our membership section for more details on how to sign up.

 Apply for Future Leaders

 Applications for the 2017 cohort of our successful Future Leaders programme are now closed.

 If you are interested in taking part or putting someone forward for the the 2018 cohort, please complete a registration of interest form below:

 - All applications must receive support from a senior leader in their organisation.
 Usually, this comes in the form of a nomination, but if you are interested in being considered for the programme, you can seek this support yourself.